-It’s an effort to get to Big Bend in west Texas.
-That gooseneck of border isn’t on the way to anywhere.
-And it’s a daunting place once you arrive – searing summer heat, thorny vegetation, sheer rock canyons.
+It's not easy to get to Big Bend in west Texas.
+That gooseneck of border isn't on the way to anywhere.
+And this stretch of the Rio Grande is a daunting place once you arrive – searing summer heat, thorny vegetation, sheer rock canyons.
 It’s an arid, rugged, exposed land full of jutting volcanic outcrops.
-By the same token, it is mystical and haunting, with pockets of lush beauty where springs crate oases or shady water pockets (tinajas) support soft, green ferns.
+By the same token, it is mystical and haunting, with pockets of lush beauty where springs create oases or shady water pockets (tinajas) support soft, green ferns.

-Quite a few paddlers spend several days sampling the canyons – most notably Santa Elena Canyon with its sheer, slot walls, Class IV Rock Fall Rapid, and some sweet side canyons.
+Quite a few paddlers sample the canyons – most notably Santa Elena Canyon with its sheer, slot walls, Class IV Rock Fall Rapid, and sweet side-canyons.
 Day trips and overnight outings are pretty common.
-I’m an advocate for the longer sweep.
-Don’t stop at the mouth of the canyon, continue on through the open country full of big views and expansive terrain.
+I'm an advocate for the longer sweep.
+Don't stop at the mouth of the canyon, continue on through the open country full of big views and expansive terrain.
 When you make that kind of effort to get somewhere, stay on the river for a while.

 Best Time of Year: If you have your pick, go for October.
 It's after the rainy season so water should be high, the weather tends to be splendid, and the days haven't shortened to winter hours.
 I've also gone in December and February with good results.
 Avoid spring break weeks in March and April because it's a zoo down there, and be warned, May – August are really hot and dry.

 Fees and Permits: It's pretty low-key.
 Check in at the National Park Visitor Center at Panther Junction to fill out some paperwork and pay a nominal fee (it was $6 for us).
 Other than that, it's the fees charged at launch and take-out.